Date 02 Dec 2025

 Dr. Sydney Ceruto, Founder and CEO of MindLAB Neuroscience, highlights that lucid dreaming is becoming an increasingly popular way to treat mental health issues.

-“When someone recognizes they are dreaming and can affect what happens in their dreams, the transformation happens,” says Dr. Ceruto.
+“When someone recognizes they are dreaming and can influence what happens in their dreams, the transformation happens,” says Dr. Ceruto.

 “This information can help people who have lost someone or been through a traumatic event to calm their nerves, and help people who have difficulties sleeping due to nightmares.”